-KPMG seeks to increase working class staff numbers
+Accountancy giant KPMG to recruit more working class staff

 "Diversity brings fresh thinking and different perspectives to decision-making, which in turn delivers better outcomes for our clients," she added.

-Ms Metha was appointed to the role this year after the resignation of the company's former chairman, Bill Michael.
+Ms Mehta was appointed to the role this year after the resignation of the company's former chairman, Bill Michael.
 During a company-wide Zoom call, he said there was "no such thing as unconscious bias".

 In anonymous comments on the Zoom call workers complained and one wrote: "There's no such thing as unconscious bias?!
 Are you joking?
 Please do your research before just making such statements.
 Check your privilege."